-For the CPCO™ exam, you may use one reference of your choice, the OIG Compliance Program Guidance for Individual and Small Group Physician Practices, the OIG Compliance Program Guidance for Third Party Billing Companies, and the OIG Supplemental Hospital Program Guidance.
-These OIG references can be found on the Office of Inspector General website.
+For the Certified Professional Compliance Officer (CPCO™) exam, you may use one reference book of your choice: OIG Compliance Program Guidance for Individual and Small Group Physician Practices, OIG Compliance Program Guidance for Third Party Billing Companies, or OIG Supplemental Hospital Program Guidance.
+You can find these references on the Office of Inspector General website.

 For all of AAPC's specialty exams, you may use the set of three code books that are in Physician Bundle 1 and one reference material of your choice.
 Most specialty exams also allow the use of an E/M Audit Worksheet of your choice and both CMS Documentation Guidelines (1995 and 1997).
 For a complete listing of approved manuals specific to your exam, click on your specialty from the list of specialty certifications, and then click on the "Approved References" tab.
 Although unnecessary for the specialty exams, you may use the ICD-9-CM for Hospitals, Vol. 1-3.

 *Only AMA Standard or Professional versions of the CPT® book may be used during any AAPC exam.